Latent Causal Socioeconomic Health Index: Posterior average dose-response curves for subsample of countries

 \section{Posterior average dose-response curves for subsample of countries}

 Figure \ref{fig:subDR} shows the average dose-response curves for 82 countries, a subsample of the original set of 120 countries.
 Subsampling was done to address the consistent pattern of covariate imbalance in Figure 10.
-Compared to using the full sample, the average dose-response curve for the subsample shows less uncertainty with tighter credible bands for the dose-response curve.
+Compared to using the full sample, the average dose-response curve for the subsample shows less uncertainty with tighter credible bands for the dose-response curve, but the MCMC samples are no longer always monotone.

-Figure \ref{fig:CB_DR} shows no consistent pattern of covariate imbalance.
+Figure \ref{fig:CB_DR} no longer shows any consistent pattern of covariate imbalance.